knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 If we want to have a temperature reading every second for `red`, we provide the following message to the following topic:
 ```
+Topic
-Topic: TF/Temperature/U/red/I
+TF/Temperature/U/red/I

+Message
-Message: temperatureCallbackPeriod: 1000
+temperatureCallbackPeriod: 1000
 ```
-Now, there is a reading every second, that will be promoted as an event to `TF/Temperature/red/event/temperature`
+Now, there is a reading every second, that will be promoted as an event to `TF/Temperature/red/E/temperature`

 ```
 TF